Audi A3 Common Problems and Solutions

 Problem:

-If you have noticed that there is an oil leak on the floor, then the usual cause is a broken turbo pressure pipe seal.
+If you notice an oil leak on the floor, it is usually caused by a broken turbo pressure pipe seal.

 Solution:

-Changing the turbo pressure pipe seal will solve the problem.
+Replacing the turbo pressure pipe seal will resolve the issue.

 Difficulty level